SFPC/sfpc.github.io/courses/art-for-mathist.md

 picture: /img/courses/art_for_mathist.jpg
 notes-link:
 ---
-Math class, understading numbers, what do we want to know about math, what are common algorythms.
+A class about the relationship between Math and Art, understading numbers, what big unknowns do we have about intergrating math into our pratice, what are common algorithms and approaches.